 Marfan Syndrome in Children

 Marfan syndrome is caused by an abnormal gene.
 The affected gene is FBN1.
-It helps make a protein in connective tissue called fibrillin.
+It helps make a protein in connective tissue called fibrillin-1.
 The abnormal gene happens as follows:

 - In about 3 out of 4 cases, the gene is inherited from a parent who is affected.
-Each child of an affected parent has a 50% chance of having the disorder (autosomal dominant inheritance).
+Each child of an affected parent has a 1 in 2 chance of having the disorder (autosomal dominant inheritance).

 - In about 1 out of 4 cases, the abnormal gene is from a new mutation.
 It is not inherited from a parent.
 Researchers believe this happens more often when the father is older than 45.
-The child also has a 50% risk of passing on the gene.
+The child also has a 1 in 2 chance of passing on the gene.